S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 In any case, consider setting an early evaluation date to review progress and outcomes, and to develop next steps.

-Of course, it's sometimes necessary to develop a comprehensive proposal from the start but whenever possible, aim to break it down into iterative steps, so you can learn fast and evolve your agreement based on what you learn.
+Of course, it's sometimes necessary to develop a comprehensive proposal from the start but whenever possible, aim to break it down into iterative steps, so you can learn fast and incrementally evolve the policy based on what you learn.

 **Tuners, note:** When writing down the proposal, aim to keep your explanation clear and concise.
 Describe it in a way that maximizes the potential that others will understand it without needing further explanation.